-Figure 1 reports the mean opinion scores (MOSs) and associated 95% confidence intervals (CIs) from the subjective experiment comparing HM and JEM at QP=37.
+Figure 1 reports the mean opinion scores (MOSs) and associated 95% confidence intervals (CIs) from both subjective experiments.
+We first analyze results for the experiment comparing HM and JEM at QP=37.
 Results demonstrate that JEM improves visual quality in most cases.
-Table 2 depicts the viewport sequences used in the subjective evaluation and the areas where visual quality difference are noticeable between HM and JEM.
+Table 3 depicts the viewport sequences used in the subjective evaluation and the areas where visual quality difference are noticeable between HM and JEM.
 The improvements are particularly observed for sequence Harbor, where the rendering of the water appears less blocky in the JEM encoded sequence when compared to HM (see Figure 2).
 For this sequence, improvements can also be perceived in the flag floating on the boat as well as on the different ropes attached to the boat (see Figure 3).
 For sequence KiteFlite, improvements can be observed in the pavement, the sign boards, some textures in the grass, as well as in the weathercock.
 In ChairLift, improvements are observed on the face of one of the persons seating on the lift, as well as some textures on the ground below the lift, particularly in the grass and on the dirt road.
 For SkateboardingTrick, more details can be observed in the pavement and there are less artifacts in the JEM version in the structure on which the skateboarder is sliding.
 Regarding sequence SkateboardInLot (see Figure 4), improvements are mostly visible on the face, in the sky, in the buildings behind, as well as in the road.
 Improvements in the road are even more visible when pausing the video.
 However, because of the relatively high motion in the sequence, these improvements are mostly masked by motion during playback.
 Similarly, for the Train sequence, improvements from JEM can be perceived in the moving train when displayed as still frames, but are rather small during playback.
 In general, improvements are less visible for the 4K ERP source sequences because of the relatively small size of the rendered VPs (856x856 for 4K ERP source versus 1816x1816 for 8K ERP source).
 In particular, for sequence PoleVault, there are very few details because most of the objects are relatively far from the camera.
 The same observation applies for sequence AerialCity, where improvements can mostly be observed in the road.
 Improvements are also mostly observed in the road in DrivingInCity, where blocking artefacts can be observed in the HM encoded sequence when compared to JEM.
 For this sequence, results are significantly different for the two selected VPs.
 Finally, regarding DrivingInCountry, there is a lot of camera motion probably due to a lack of camera stabilization.
 As a result, the VP looking at the river is rather unpleasant to watch and tends to create some sort of simulator sickness.